ezrafayet/yarsp/README.md

 # yarsp

-Yet Another React.js Starter-Pack - in progress 💎🛡
+Yet Another React.js Starter-Pack - ready soon 💎🛡

 ## What is this project about ?